Strawhorse/School_website/README.md

 5. PHP file to read contact requests into database - done
 6. Using sessions - done (sessions and cookies)
 7. Changing query database writing from mysqli to PDO - done for query posting
+8. Return list of items in database as a table on the teacher account -
-8. Creating account login using database -
+9. Creating account login using database -
-9. Password hashing -
+10. Password hashing -

 Other web sources used: